 2021 SCHOLARSHIP APPLICATIONS DUE BY MAY 1ST

-Applications for our annual Lalia Pratt Hays / Amy Booth Meyers and the Joe and Irene Scott Memorial Scholarships are due May 1st.
+Applications for our annual Winston Lewis, and Joe and Irene Scott Memorial Scholarships are due May 1st.
 All graduating Montgomery seniors going on to future education / training are eligible.
 This includes technical training, such as a CDL, as well as college.

 Montgomery Schoolhouse (MSI) Toys: A couple who had just purchased a "wonderful Montgomery Express" toy train, wrote us asking if we had any information about the manufacturer.
 They were wondering if a catalogue was ever published or any old newspapers with advertisements.

 We don't have any but were able to provided links to Maple Landmark toys in Middlebury who bought out MSI in 2001.
 They still produce some of MSI's creations in a line called Montgomery Schoolhouse and have a short history of the MSI on their website.

 January: 2006 - MHS newsletter renamed "Artifacts and Fiction" It was previously known as the "MHS Internet Newsletter"

 March: 1895 Kiss Party at Henry Baker's House (Pudvah Diary)